Gregory94/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 - **How and when to use**

-This script consists of a single function called `strip_redundant_ins()` with the following arguments:
+[This script](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/blob/satay_processing/python_scripts/strip_redundant_insertions.py) consists of a single function called `strip_redundant_ins()` with the following arguments:

-`filepath=[path]`
+`filepath=[path]` (required)
 `custom_header=[text]`

 Input of the function is a filepath to a bed or wig file (required).
 Optionally a string for the custom header can be added to the input that changes the header line of each file.
 By default the name in the header is the same name as the original datafile, but this can be a long and unclear name.
 Therefore, it can be useful to change this when the bed or wig files are used for other analysis tools that use the name stated in the header, for example the [genome browser](#genome-browser).
-Also the names of the chromosomes are the names that are used in the reference genome.
+Also the names of the chromosomes are the names that are used in the reference genome (see [here](#notes) for more explanation).
-In this function these names are replaced by roman numerals.
+In this function these names are replaced by roman numerals what is more commonly used.

 Finally, sometimes insertions can be mapped outside chromosomes (i.e. the insertion position of a read is larger than the length of the chromosome is mapped to).
-The reason for this result is not clear, but it can cause issues with downstream analysis tools.
+The reason for this result is not clear, but is likely to be the result of either the alignment or transposon mapping in the processing workflow.
-This function removes those reads.
+It can cause issues with downstream analysis tools and therefore this function remove those reads.
+The removed reads are shown in the terminal where the python script runs.
+The number of removed reads should be little.

 - **Output**